glenkleidon/DelphiTips/README.md

 |8 &#9744;|2010 &#9745;|XE5 &#9745;|           |            |       |

 If using versions of Delphi 2005 or 2006, You may have trouble with the 2007 DPROJ file in the Test Unit and the Project Template folders.
-IF you do have trouble, simply remove the DPROJ file and get Delphi to rebild from the DPR file.
+If you do have trouble, simply remove the DPROJ file and get Delphi to rebuild from the DPR file.

 ### Added Features: